Xena, Saskatchewan

 Xena, Saskatchewan (/ˈziːnə/) was a village in Saskatchewan.
 The last building was demolished in the 1970s.
 It is now an unincorporated area in the rural municipality of Morris No. 312, in the Canadian province of Saskatchewan.
-Xena is located on Highway 2 in central Saskatchewan.
+Xena is on Highway 2 in central Saskatchewan.

 History

 Xena was part of the Grand Trunk Pacific Railway's (later the Canadian National Railway) alphabetical naming system, appearing between Watrous, Young, and Zelma.
 Consequentially, it is the only railway station in Western Canada ever to begin with the letter X.

 Demographics

 The population of an unincorporated area is so small, that the census enumerates the residents as a part of the rural municipality.

 Attractions

 Manitou District Regional Park is located within 10 km.